Skip to main content

 Third-party apps building on Drips may choose to impose fees of their own.

-Do I need to have Eth in my account to send or receive tokens using Drips?
+Do I need to have ETH in my account to send or receive tokens using Drips?

 What happens to funds that have been streamed to a Github repository that is never claimed by its owner?